hamzasherazii/Bots-Categorization-with-respect-to-Regions-and-Filtering-Logs/README.md

 ## Introduction

-This guide explains how to check and understand bot traffic on a WordPress website running on an EC2 server with the LEMP stack (Linux, Nginx, MySQL, PHP).
+This documentation explains how to check and understand bot traffic on a WordPress website running on an EC2 server with the LEMP stack (Linux, Nginx, MySQL, PHP).
 We'll:

 1. See if bots are visiting your site.
 2. Collect and format log information.